Alternative to the North Dakota FAIR Plan

 spread.

-The North Dakota Insurance Department authorizes FAIR Plans in the state for those who live in high-risk areas who otherwise could not obtain coverage for their property.
-However, North Dakota residents should realize that, contrary to popular belief, the FAIR Plan is not their only option for coverage.
+The North Dakota Insurance Department has not implemented a FAIR Plan in the state, likely due to a lower population and healthy marketplace.
+However, North Dakota residents should realize that, contrary to popular belief, FAIR Plans are not their only option for coverage.

 Those who live in high-risk areas should look toward the private market for coverage, where they may find viable alternatives that provide better coverage and more affordable rates than the FAIR Plan.